GreenAutoML4FAS/UncertainSAM/README.md

 Installing this repository will provide you with the following features:
 - Fast and efficient patch of SAM2 for uncertainty quantification
 - Simple and intuitive demonstrator to visualize uncertainty in a video stream
-- Training scripts to retrain the model
+- Training scripts to retrain the model (will be added soon!)

 **Important Note:**
 The current version only supports the SAM2.0 model.